On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Preliminaries

-We briefly discuss the tractability results for the following problem. \probpar{\numHomsTo{H}[p].} {Graph~$H$ and prime~$p$.} {Graph $G$.} {$\numHom[G][H][p]$.}
+We briefly discuss the tractability results for the following problem; the focus of this paper. \prob {$\probNumHom{H}[p]$.} {Prime $p$ and graph $H$.} {Graph $G$.} {$\numHom[G,H][p]$.}

-We identify the classes of graphs~$H$ for which \numHomsTo{H}[p] can be solved in polynomial time.
-When counting graph homomorphisms modulo a prime~$p$, the automorphisms of order $p$ of a target graph~$H$ help us identify groups of homomorphisms that cancel out.
-More specifically, assume that the target graph~$H$ has an automorphism~$\varrho$ of order~$p$.
-For any homomorphism~$\sigma$ from the input graph~$G$ to~$H$, $\sigma\circ\varrho$ is also a homomorphism from~$G$ to~$H$.
-This shows that the sets which contain the homomorphisms~$\sigma\circ\varrho^{(j)}$, for $j\in[p]$, have cardinality of a multiple of~$p$ and cancel out.
-This intuition is captured by the theorem of Faben and Jerrum~\cite[Theorem~3.4]{Faben:15:ParityGraphHoms}.
-Before we formally state their theorem, we need the following definition. \begin{definition} Let $H$ be a graph and $\varrho$ an automorphism of $H$. $H^\varrho$ is the subgraph of $H$ induced by the vertices fixed by $\varrho$. \end{definition}
+We identify the classes of graphs $H$ for which $\probNumHom{H}[p]$ can be solved in polynomial time.
+When counting graph homomorphisms modulo a prime $p$, the automorphisms of order $p$ of a target graph $H$ help us identify groups of homomorphisms that cancel out.
+More specifically, let the target graph $H$ admit an automorphism $\varrho$ of order $p$.
+For any homomorphism $f$ from the input graph $G$ to $H$, $f\circ\varrho$ is also a homomorphism from $G$ to $H$.
+Intuitively, if $f \circ \varrho$ is not equal to $f$, then the set $\set{f\circ\varrho^{j} \given j \in \sqBrackets{p}}$ has cardinality of a multiple of $p$ and cancel outs.
+This intuition is captured by the theorem of Faben and Jerrum~\cite[Theorem~3.4.]{Faben:15:Parity_Graph_Homs}.
+Before we formally state their theorem, we need the following definition. \begin{definition} Let $H$ be a graph and $\varrho$ an automorphism of $H$.
+We denote by $H^\varrho$ the subgraph of $H$ induced by the fixed points of $\varrho$. \end{definition}